-If you regularly use Divi, you may have realized that adding a gradient overlay AND adding a parallax effect are not compatible on the background images of your Divi sections.
-In other words: a gradient on a parallax image is impossible with Divi!
+If you use Divi regularly, you may have realised that adding a gradient overlay AND adding a parallax effect are not compatible on the background images of your Divi sections.
+In other words: a gradient overlay on a parallax image is impossible with Divi!

-I am well aware that all these words can be scary because it is a very particular jargon that mixes English terms and web jargon.
+I am well aware that all these words can be frightening because it is a very particular jargon which mixes English terms and web jargon.

-But don't worry, we're going to go into all this in detail, and as a bonus, we're going to see how to make it possible with a single line of CSS code (ideal for beginners)!
+But don't worry, we're going to cover all of this in detail, and as a bonus, we're going to see how to make this possible with a simple line of CSS code (ideal for beginners)!

-Here is a video that explains what you can achieve with the content of this article:
+Here is a video that explains what you can do with the content of this article:

 In WebDesign, the term "overlay" refers to an "overlay".

-The term "overlay" is often used when referring to an image.
-It is actually a color overlay that is placed over an image.
-This colour is often applied with an opacity in order to keep the visual of the background image.
+The term "overlay" is often used when talking about an image.
+It is in fact an overlay of colour that is placed on top of an image.
+This colour is often applied with an opacity in order to preserve the visual of the image. the background image.

-A "gradient-overlay" is therefore a gradient color overlay over an image.
+A gradient-overlay is therefore an overlay of colour on top of an image.

 The overlays are often proposed to improve the design of a clickable image.